Peter Roussel of Burgundy (?-1577, Kassa)

 The castle had to be reinforced so a rather large construction work began in 1570.
 As there were usually two captains appointed in each Borderland castle, I assume that Peter Roussel may have been the co-captain in Szendrő in this period.
 However, the inscription on his tombstone calls him „chief captain” of Szendrő castle while we can read in a document in Kassa’s Archives of Documents that he was the captain of the king’s rifled cavalry unit, riders equipped with muskets.

-In the year of his death, 1577, the Military Council decided on the rebuilding of Szendrő.
+In the year of his death, 1577, the Military Council decided the rebuilding Szendrő.
 The work was led by the Italian Domingo Carogo.
 As Szendrő was located on the Borderland, it is more likely that Lord Roussel and his sons had been fighting against the enemy so we have to pay honor to them, similarly to any members of the Valiant Order.

 The document in the Archives of Kassa city says: